teddymarkov/ariadne-training/README.md

-# graphql-course-ariadne
+# Ariadne Training Project (In Progress)

-This is the project from the course in Udemy but written in Python's Ariadne
+This is the project from the Udemy course [The Modern GraphQL Bootcamp](https://www.udemy.com/course/graphql-bootcamp/) but written in Python's Ariadne.